-Respirators are used to protect the user from inhalation hazardous materials, including vapours, particle matter and fumes.
+Respirators are used to protect the user from inhaling hazardous materials, including vapours, particles and fumes.

-The respirator can only perform this function effectively when the seal against the wearer’s face is tight and provides a protective seal.
+The respirator can only perform this function effectively when the seal against the wearer’s face is tight and provides a protective barrier.

-A respirator should be Fit Test when first issued and at least once a year (excluding other factors that could require a mask be fit tested earlier).
+A respirator should be fit tested when first issued, and at least once a year thereafter (excluding other factors that could require a mask to be re-tested earlier).